goinfinite/ez/README.md

 ### Building

-CONTROL is likely on the marketplace of your cloud provider already, but if you want to build it yourself.
+Ez is likely on the marketplace of your cloud provider already, but if you want to build it yourself.

 The software itself is a single binary, but it requires openSUSE MicroOS to run.